5 steps for moving in and getting settled in your new home

 - Replace fire extinguishers, making sure you have enough strategically placed so you can access them easily from all corners of the house.

 - Change all the locks in your home, as there’s no telling how many sets of old keys are floating around out there.
-Options range from re-keying current locks to replacing your exterior locks with the latest keyless electronic locks.
-Some of these can even be controlled from your smartphone from anywhere.
+Options range from re-keying current locks to replacing your exterior locks with the latest keyless smart locks.
+Some of these can even be controlled from anywhere on your smartphone.

 Step 2: Assess

 Did everything arrive – and arrive intact?
 Is your new home clean and ready for you to move in?
 Is everything working as it should be?

 - Check all appliances, boxes and furniture for moving damage and don’t hesitate to file a claim with your mover if anything is amiss.

 - Clean before you unpack.
 This is the perfect time to deep clean, including getting vents and ductwork professionally cleaned.

 - Plan where you want all your furnishings to go before you start moving things around.

 - Organize drawers, closets and storage now, before you actually start packing them full.